 |Your application…||– does not include enough references.

 – includes unclear, untrue, conflicting, or disqualifying information.

 *These are examples from the Federal Housing Finance Agency; the language is not universal.

 Your debt-to-income (DTI) ratio must be sufficient to repay your debts.
 A DTI of 10% means 10% of your monthly income goes toward paying bills.
 A DTI of 20% or lower is generally acceptable.
-Many lenders will not approve an applicant with a DTI higher than 43%.
+A 50% DTI limit is common, although some lenders will not approve an applicant with a DTI higher than 43%.

 Note that any loans you co-sign are included in your DTI even if you are not the person making payments; your DTI includes your potential debt as well as your current bills.

 Most loan applications require evidence of a steady income.
 This means an established work history with predictable monthly earnings.
 If your income changes month-to-month, or if you’ve recently switched jobs, lenders may label you a credit risk.

 Lenders may still accept your application with a shifting income; expect them to use your lowest recorded earnings to gauge your eligibility as opposed to your average earnings.